 In 2018, the government ran a consultation on:

 - proposals to provide separate guidance for families which sets out the inquest process and legal aid system in plain English

 - backdating the legal help means test waiver so that all payments can be backdated to the date of application if a waiver is granted

 The government will invest up to £5m in innovation, using the LawTech sector, to deliver new legal support services.

 A pilot will explore how government can better coordinate and signpost legal support.
 Legal support hubs will also be piloted, tested and evaluated.

 The government will test changes to triage and signposting support offered as part of the civil legal aid helpline.

 Litigants in person

-The government will increase the support offered by the MoJ and HM Courts and Tribunals Service and increase funding for the Litigants in Person Support Strategy to £3m for the next two years.
+The government is increasing the support offered by the MoJ and HM Courts and Tribunals Service (HMCTS) and has introduced a £3.1m grant to support litigants in person.

-The government will set up the Legal Support Advisory Network to:
+The Legal Support Advisory Network was set up in 2019 to: